ThatRedKite/thatkitebot/README.md

 prefix: ''
 tenor_token: ''
 ```
 The tenor token is optional. `discord_token` is the discord bot API token you can get from [discord](https://discord.com/developers/). `prefix` is what the bot will use as a command prefix for example `+` or `ex` or any other string or character.
+Don't forger to turn on `Privileged Gateway Intents` in the discord bot panel (next to the bot API token).

 After that is done hit `ctrl + x`, `y` and `enter`.
 The settings will be saved.